pleclech/haxe-const/README.md

 haxe-const
 ==========

-Constants implemented for Haxe language with help of abstracts Maybe you want macro version instead?
+Constants implemented for Haxe language with help of abstracts<br>
+Maybe you want macro version instead?

 Installation & Usage